yk519/tc-shear-intensity-weakening/data_processed/README.md

-# Reduced processed diagnostics
+# Processed diagnostics

-This directory contains reduced processed diagnostics used to support the quantitative figures in the manuscript and Supporting Information.
+This directory contains processed diagnostics used to support the quantitative figures in the manuscript and Supporting Information.

 These files are derived from the WRF simulations and are intended to provide the figure-level and diagnostic-level data needed to evaluate and reproduce the reported model results.
 They are not full raw WRF output files.